Sufficient Explanations in Databases and their Connections to Database Repairs: Introduction

-A useful connection between {\em database repairs} \cite{CQA} and actual causes for QA was established and exploited in \cite{tocs} (see Section \ref{sec:pre}).
-Given an inconsistent DB $D$ w.r.t. a set of integrity constraints (ICs), the repairs are the instances that are consistent and minimally depart from $D$ \cite{CQA}.
-Repairs have found diverse applications \cite{gemsPods}.
+Given an inconsistent DB $D$ w.r.t. a set of integrity constraints (ICs), the {\em database repairs} are the database instances that are consistent and minimally depart from $D$ \cite{CQA}. \ A useful connection between repairs and actual causes for QA was established in \cite{tocs}, using the negation of the query as a {\em denial constraint}. \

-In this work we investigate the connections between repairs and sufficient explanations.
-In particular, we show how to efficiently compute the latter from repairs for a DB that violates the negation of the query as a {\em denial constraint}.
-The connection also allows to compute what we call a {\em sufficiency score} for DB tuples, a numerical measure of the strength of sufficiency of a tuple for a QA. \ More specifically:
+Without appealing to the relationship between necessary and sufficient explanations, we establish a direct connection between the latter and database repairs.
+In particular, we show how the intersection of all repairs, which we call {\em the repair core}, or simply {\em the core}, can be used to efficiently compute sufficient explanations and sufficiency scores for DB tuples.
+The core can be computed and materialized once, independently from the explanations later considered; and then, reused across all explanation computations.